watmildon/HighSchoolMascotMap/README.md

 Most of the icons currently in use come from [Icon8](https://icons8.com/) and [The Noun Project](https://thenounproject.com/).
 The iOS Filled and Glyph Neue styles on icons8 seem to work well.

-Once you have a suitable icon, add it to HSMascotMap.ultra under the other icons.
-The last entry is the defaul school icon.
+Once you have a suitable icon, add it to Style.ultra where it belongs alphabetically.
+The last entry is the default school icon.
+Do not forget to add an appropriate entry into icon-info.md.

-If you need inspiration on what values still need icons, [TagInfo](https://taginfo.openstreetmap.org/keys/mascot#values) has a full listing of values currently on OpenStreetMap.
+If you need inspiration on what values still need icons, NewMascots.txt should list any mascots seen on [TagInfo](https://taginfo.openstreetmap.org/keys/mascot#values) that are not currently in the style file.
+This file is update every time there is a commit to Style.ultra so there is no need to edit it.

 # Mapping tips and resources
 ## Overpass